 - Sewage IRE: For Sewage IRE, Km of sewer was considered the most appropriate factor to use; it is a good indicator of infrastructure costs, and does not have the same issues associated with it as NI Water's length of main figure. - Sewage MNI: The preferred estimate for sewage MNI was considered to be connected population.
-This has been chosen as it is considered a more appropriate measure of non-infrastructure costs compared to Population Equivalent. - Sewage Total Capital Maintenance: For consistency with the Water preferred estimate, and for broadly the same reasons, the Regulator considers Connected Properties to be the most appropriate explanatory factor as it provides a broader scope in terms of infrastructure / non-infrastructure.

-1.9.3.
-The data suggests predicted unit costs of £53m - £66m per annum given NI Water's assets, with £62.1m (£186m over PC10) as the preferred estimate.
+This has been chosen as it is considered a more appropriate measure of non-infrastructure costs compared to Population Equivalent. - Sewage Total Capital Maintenance: For consistency with the Water preferred estimate, and for broadly the same reasons, the Regulator considers Connected Properties to be the most appropriate explanatory factor as it provides a broader scope in terms of infrastructure / non-infrastructure. - 5.2.3.
+The data suggests predicted unit costs of £53m £66m per annum given NI Water's assets, with £62.12m (£186m over PC10) as the preferred estimate.
 These findings are however open to debate, particularly in relation to maintenance non-infrastructure costs.
 The reason being that MNI costs are focused on various different activities from treatment works to management and general expenditure.
-Given the variety of expenditure, one particular type of unit cost is unlikely to be a very accurate predictor of cost.

-1.9.4.
-Applying the RPA to the preferred estimate, as was the process for the econometric models, the unit cost approach predicts average expenditure of £51.6m per annum.
+Given the variety of expenditure, one particular type of unit cost is unlikely to be a very accurate predictor of cost. - 5.2.4.
+Applying the RPA to the preferred estimate, as was the process for the econometric models, the unit cost approach now gives a lower estimate of average base maintenance for NI Water.
+Again, the RPA adjustment has only been applied to a proportion of the costs in-line with our assessment.
 As with the other methodologies, it would not be expected that such efficiencies would be achieved immediately.
 Therefore, profiling these efficiencies over three years and including a frontier shift of 0.4%, gives the following efficiency targets: